 National Conference is Regional Training Conference writ large.
 It offers more of everything, all in four days in the fall (September or October).
 Again, please encourage your officers and Key Roles people to attend.
 Support them financially, if you can and if it means the difference between an on-fire member getting to attend or not.
 Attendees will return to the chapter invigorated, inspired and equipped.

 Each National Conference includes in-depth training in successfully running a chapter and Amtryke program as well as many chances to share great ideas with other successful chapters in your part of the country.
-There are also two wonderful mission-based events: The Great Amtryke Giveaway (where about 30 local children and 15 local Veterans receive Amtrykes) and Trek 4 Trykes a walk-a-thon to fund trykes for kids waiting on the National Wish List.
+There are also two wonderful mission-based events: The Great Amtryke Giveaway (where local children and Veterans receive Amtrykes) and Trek 4 Trykes a walk-a-thon to fund trykes for kids waiting on the National Wish List.
 And much more, of course!

 Chapter Revitalization Case Study